 Coins of Foreign Invaders - Indo-Greeks - Romans and the Kushans.

 Coins of the Satavahanas - Coins of the Gupta Emperors.

-Coinage of Ikshvakus - Vishnukundins - Coins of the Eastern Calukyas and the Cholas monetary system prevalent in ancient and medieval India
+Coinage of Ikshvakus - Vishnukundins - Coins of the Eastern Calukyas and the Cholas

 Coinage of the Kakatiyas and Vijayanagaras - Coins of the Muslim dynasties of Delhi - Coins of the Mughal Emperors